wickedtemplates/WTBoilerplate/README.md

-# Wicked Templates Boilerplate ready for you to use it.
+# Wicked Templates Boilerplate ready for you to use it usging SASS or LESS

 ### Steps to download and install